 The first things I noticed were the layers and overall feel.
 They are heavy, in a good way, and feel sturdy.
 This resonates with their build notes of an ultra-hard and scratchproof pan.
 I feel like I have to say this; scratchproof does not, in fact, mean you can abuse your cookware.
 I always use wooden spatulas as I'm not a fan of plastic or metal.

 If you are the person who buys a high-quality pan, abuses it with metal utensils, ignores the manufacture's instructions, and leaves a 1-star review, this is not for you.
 I have bought a lot of pans on Amazon over the years and one thing is clear, cooking is a skill, and one that should be developed.

 Moving on to the ceramic surface is exceptionally smooth, which is expected for this type of pan.
 I personally like that this cookware is ceramic, which is is antibacterial, taste-neutral, and nickel-free.
-This is my preferred non-stick option versus the toxic Teflon pans with PFOA, PTFE, or PFC’s – which I exclusively avoid.
+This is my preferred material and non-stick pan versus the toxic Teflon pans with PFOA, PTFE, or PFC's - which I exclusively avoid.